 Step 7: Go to the Library, right-click the file, and select Open Folder to find your WAV recording.

-Part 4: How to Add WAV Files Back to Spotify
+Part 4: How to Play WAV Files in Spotify (Local Files)

 The Local Files feature allows you to integrate your personal music library, including WAV files, for a more customized listening experience — all while staying offline.
 Both Premium and free users can add local files to their desktop app, but syncing these WAV files to the mobile app requires a Premium subscription.